perevalovds/kuFramework/README.md

 ﻿#kuFramework
-This is porting of openFrameworks non-graphic modules for using in non-openFrameworks projects.
+kuFramework is porting of openFrameworks non-graphic modules for using in non-openFrameworks projects.

+It includes
+*working with ini-files ''kuIniSettings''
+*working with xml-files ''kuXmlSettings''
+*2d and 3d vectors ''int2'', ''int3'', ''float2'', 'float3'

 There are several modules, which are platform dependent:
 *kuImages_of,